 Josh Davies, Chief Executive Officer

 Josh Davies is passionate about helping others make a difference in their lives, jobs, and community.
-Through his work as an executive, speaker, and trainer, he has engaged and encouraged professionals across North America, the Middle East, and Asia.
+Through his work as a speaker and trainer, he has engaged and encouraged professionals across North America, the Middle East, and Asia.
 His engaging and connecting speaking style combined with relevant content make him an in-demand speaker, Josh gives keynote presentations and workshops to more than thirty education, workforce, and corporate events annually.
 In preparation for the 2008 Democratic National Convention, he led the training for all 10,000 volunteers and more than 4,000 local service professionals for the event.
 Training Magazine named him as one of the top 10 trainers under 40 in America and the Denver Business Journal tapped him as one of Denver’s 40 Under 40.

-Davies is a published author and is frequently cited in national publications, including the New York Times.
-An avid runner, Josh has been awarded the Mile High Energy Award by Visit Denver, and an honorary Doctorate of Foodservice by the North American Food Equipment Manufacturers Association for his contributions to the industry.
+A graduate of American University, Josh has also been awarded the Mile High Energy Award by Visit Denver, and an honorary Doctorate of Foodservice by the North American Food Equipment Manufacturers Association for his contributions to the industry.
 He has been appointed by the Governor to serve a second term on the Executive Board of the Colorado Workforce Development Council, and to Chair the State Education and Training Steering Committee.
 He also chairs the P-Tech Selection Committee for Colorado, and serves on the board of the Colorado Opportunity Scholarship Initiative.
 In addition to his work in the public sector, Josh also served on the Board of Directors for the National Association of Workforce Development Professionals, was President of the Council of Hotel and Restaurant Trainers (CHART), and co-chaired the Colorado State Youth Council.